apache/pulsar/site/docs/latest/admin/ModularLoadManager.md

 ##### Historical Broker Data

-The historical broker data is contained in the {% javadoc TimeAverageBrokerData broker com.yahoo.pulsar.broker.TimeAverageBrokerData %} class.
+The historical broker data is contained in the {% javadoc TimeAverageBrokerData broker org.apache.pulsar.broker.TimeAverageBrokerData %} class.

 In order to reconcile the need to make good decisions in a steady-state scenario and make reactive decisions in a critical scenario, the historical data is split into two parts: the short-term data for reactive decisions, and the long-term data for steady-state decisions.
 Both time frames maintain the following information: